 Comment.
 Section 481.020 is based on the definition of "account debtor" provided by paragraph (a) of subdivision (1) of Section 9105 of the Commercial Code.
-Paragraph (a) of Section 9105 provides:

-(a) "Account debtor" means the person who is obligated on an account, chattel paper, contract right or general intangible. . . .
+This paragraph provides: "Account debtor' means the person who is obligated on an account, chattel paper, contract right or general intangible ...."

 Section 481.020 merely substitutes the term "account receivable" for "account" and "chose in action" for "general intangible."
 See Sections 481.030 ("account receivable" defined), 481.050 ("chose in action" defined).
 Attachment of "contract rights" (as that term is defined by the Commercial Code) is not permitted.
-See Comment to Section 481.050.
-"Chattel paper" is defined by Section 481.040.
+"Chattel paper" is defined by Section 481.040 in substantially the same manner as under the Commercial Code.